How to Export Code Signing PFX Certificate with the DigiCert Utility Tool

 Code signing is used to provide security and trust in software distribution.
 When users install software that has been signed with a valid code signing certificate, they can be sure that the software comes from a trusted source and has not been tampered with.
 Code signing also helps to prevent malware from being distributed under the guise of legitimate software.

-Windows servers use .pfx files containing the SSL certificate file and the associated private key file.
-DigiCert offers the public key file, after which the server can be used for generating the associated private key file.
+Windows servers use .pfx files containing the SSL certificate and the associated private key files.
+DigiCert offers the public key file, after which the server can generate the associated private key file.
 This will be done as a part of the CSR.

-For the functioning of the Code Signing Certificate, it is ideal to possess both the public and private keys.
+For the functioning of the Code Signing Certificate, possessing both the public and private keys is ideal.
 So, if you need to transfer your SSL certificates from one server to another, export them as a .pfx file.

 Many Certificate Authorities differentiate their Code Signing Products and have different ways of enrolling and installing them.
 However, the DigiCert Certificate Utility is cross-platform, which means one can sign the following list of files with the same certificate.

-The DigiCert Utility is a tool that efficiently manages and installs SSL/TLS certificates.
-With DigiCert Utility, you can view, install, and export your SSL/TLS certificates, as well as manage your account and certificate orders.
-The utility is available as a standalone application that you can download and install on your computer, or it can be accessed online through the DigiCert website.
+The DigiCert Utility tool efficiently manages and installs SSL/TLS certificates.
+With DigiCert Utility, you can view, install, and export your SSL/TLS certificates and manage your account and certificate orders.
+The utility is available as a standalone application that you can download and install on your computer or access online through the DigiCert website.

-Before we talk about the process of exporting the Code Signing PFX Certificate, let us see the process of downloading the DigiCert Certificate Utility.
+Before we talk about exporting the Code Signing PFX Certificate, let us see the process of downloading the DigiCert Certificate Utility.

 To download the DigiCert Certificate Utility, follow these steps: